demidenm/PyReliMRI/docs/icc_funcs.rst

 **icc_confint**

-For each ICC estimate that can be requested, ICC(1), ICC(2,1) and ICC(3,1) and confidence interval \
+For each ICC estimate that can be requested, ICC(1), ICC(2,1) and ICC(3,1), a confidence interval \
-is returned with each ICC estimate.
-The implementation for the confident interval is the same as in \
+is returned for each associated ICC estimate.
+The implementation for the confidence interval is the same as in \
 the the `pingouin <https://github.com/raphaelvallat/pingouin/blob/master/pingouin/reliability.py>`_ \
 package in Python and the `ICC() from psych <https://search.r-project.org/CRAN/refmans/psych/html/ICC.html>`_ \
 package in R.